 It was in mid-1942 that the Allies acquired a virtually intact Japanese Zero.
 It was shipped to the USA where extensive testing revealed the major shortcomings of the aircraft.
 That, plus a new generation of faster, more maneuverable Allied fighter aircraft spelled the end of the reign of the Japanese Zero.

 The Japanese answered by installing a 1,560 h.p engine in the A6M8.
 It partially closed the performance gap that Japanese Zero aircraft had with newer Allied fighters, but it was introduced in too small numbers, and too late in the war to help.
 Eventually Japanese Zero aircraft were used in Kamikaze attacks against enemy warships.
 Japanese Zero aircraft were the primary suicide attackers.

 More Japanese Zero aircraft were produced than any other Japanese aircraft during World War II.
 Mitsubishi produced 2,879 of the aircraft, and Nakajima produced 6,215 of the aircraft.
 A total of 844 Japanese Zero aircraft were also produced as trainers and float planes by Sasebo, Hitachi, and Nakajima.

 Only one Japanese Zero with its original engine is still flying.
 It performs in air shows and displays at the Planes of Fame Museum in Chino, CA, U.S.A.

-You have a choice of a 108" or a 118" wingspan Japanese Zero from Meister-Scale.
+You have a choice of a 108 in. or a 118 in. wingspan RC Japanese Zero from Meister-Scale.
 You also have a choice of plans, short kit or full kit from them.
 That is Ty Brown Jr. with the model built by his dad.